CS#4: Innovative landfill leachate treatment to enable resource recovery from wastewater treatment plants, Ancona & Sofia

 The investigation of the fate of PFAS in conventional landfill leachate treatment plants will help to identify potential contamination pathways to the environment and to plan corrective actions.

 To provide effective and sustainable barriers for the spread of PFAS, innovative and advanced technological solutions will be tested in particular.
-Landfill leachate will be treated by reverse osmosis (RO) and nanofiltration (NF) at pilot scale to assess the environmental and economic sustainability of membrane technologies to remove PFAS.
-To treat sewage sludge and leachate concentrate, Pyrolysis and plasma processes will be tested.
+Landfill leachate will be treated by RO and nanofiltration (NF) at pilot scale to assess the environmental and economic sustainability of membrane technologies to remove PFAS.
+To treat sewage sludge and leachate concentrate, pyrolysis and plasma processes will be tested.

 Thus, the possibility for resource recovery will be evaluated.